jwpconsulting/projectify/projectify/help/markdown_en/roles.md

-More importantly, they do not gain any additional delete permissions for the above two resources, or any other edit permissions for projects, sections, users, billing settings, and the workspace itself.
+More importantly, they do not gain any additional delete permissions for the above two resources, or any other edit permissions for projects, users, billing settings, and the workspace itself.

 # Maintainer